hispanic heritage month

 Celebrating Hispanic Heritage Month

-Explore stories from early childhood professionals, learn about different cultures, and find resources for modeling inclusiveness to challenge racial stereotypes from the start.
+Explore stories from early childhood professionals, learn about different cultures and find resources for modeling inclusivity and increasing family support.

 Highlighting Hispanic & Latin American Leaders